 She smiled and said I should be safe.
 I wonder if she remembers me.

 She’s addicted to caffeine.
-She’s also a serial cereal eater, so I can relate.
-She came to Charlotte from Montana, and seems to love the Carolinas already.
+She’s a serial cereal eater so I can relate.
+She came to Charlotte from Montana and seems to love the Carolinas already.
 Wonder if she’s had the barbecue yet.
 I saw her on the greeting card aisle once.
 Picking my birthday card perhaps?

 5. When does the U.S. play again?